 Two 56-cm 'Test-Bed Telescopes' (TBTs) will be primarily used to test the data processing currently being developed for the Flyeye telescope.
-One telescope in Madrid is currently being commissioned and a twin TBT is being shipped to la Silla in Chile, to be installed on site at ESA’s partner organisation, the European Southern Observatory.
+One telescope in Madrid is currently being commissioned and a twin TBT is being shipped to La Silla in Chile, to be installed on site at ESA’s partner organisation, the European Southern Observatory.

-ESA's Optical Ground Station in Tenerife is equipped with a 1 m-diameter telescope and is the major optical facility used by ESA to follow-up on asteroid observations.
+ESA's Optical Ground Station in Tenerife is equipped with a 1 m-diameter telescope and is the major optical facility used by ESA to follow up asteroid observations.
 It is typically used for four nights around new Moon for near-Earth object observations.

 Sponsoring European observations

-ESA is also sponsoring other national telescopes in Europe, like the Klet observatory in the Czech Republic and telescopes in Tautenburg, Germany, and Spain.
-The Agency also works alongside the 0.8-m Telescopi Joan Oró in the Spanish Pyrenees, the 0.6-m Observatoire des Makes, at Saint-Louis on Réunion Island and the International Scientific Optical Network (ISON).
+ESA also sponsors other national telescopes in Europe, like the Klet observatory in the Czech Republic and telescopes in Tautenburg, Germany, and Spain.
+The Agency also works alongside the 0.8m Telescopi Joan Oró in the Spanish Pyrenees, the 0.6m Observatoire des Makes, at Saint-Louis on Réunion Island, and with the International Scientific Optical Network (ISON).

 2. Data Provision

-The measurements collected there are gathered by ESA's Near-Earth Object Coordination Centre (NEOCC); whose aim is to contribute to and coordinate observations of small bodies in the Solar System – such as asteroids, comets and even minor planets – and to evaluate and monitor the threat posed by those that come near Earth.
+The measurements collected there are gathered by ESA's Near-Earth Object Coordination Centre (NEOCC), whose aim is to contribute to and coordinate observations of small bodies in the Solar System – such as asteroids, comets and even minor planets – and to evaluate and monitor the threat posed by any that come near Earth.